blockfrost/blockfrost-for-slack/README.md

 - Text Field with a label saying "Enter the project ID"
 - Buttons: "Cancel" and "Submit"

-Upon successful linking, a message appears saying, "Webhook successfully linked!"
+Upon successful linking, a message appears saying, "Project successfully linked!"
-If the linking fails, an error message appears saying, "Failed to link the webhook.
+If the linking fails, an error message appears saying, "Failed to link the project.
 Please try again."

 ### `/link webhook`